Students

 - No installation is needed.
 Nothing to download.

-They just work immediately!
+They just work immediately in your web browser!

 - Work on all popular computers: MS Windows,

-Mac OSX, linux.
+Mac OS X, linux.

-- Work in all popular web browsers, including
+- Work in the

 most of the sites that best meet the above